emily-lambrou/merged_pr_qatesting/README.md

 Before you can start using this GitHub Action, you'll need to ensure you have the following:

 1. A GitHub repository where you want to enable this action.
-2. A GitHub project board with a custom status field added.
+2. A GitHub project board (name: Requests Product Backlog) with a custom status field added.
+3. A "QA Testing" status option added in the Status field.
-3. A Token (Classic) with permissions to repo:*, write: org, read: org, read:user, user:email, project.
+4. A Token (Classic) with permissions to repo:*, write: org, read: org, read:user, user:email, project.

 ### Inputs